aalfons/robustHD/inst/doc/paper/paper.md

-Several plots are available for the results: `coefPlot()` visualizes the coefficient path along the sequence of submodels, `critPlot()` plots the values of the optimality criterion against the step along the sequence, and `diagnosticPlot()` allows to produce various diagnostic plots for the optimal submodel fit.
+Several plots are available for the results: `coefPlot()` visualizes the coefficient path along the sequence of submodels, `critPlot()` plots the values of the optimality criterion against the step along the sequence, and `diagnosticPlot()` allows to produce various diagnostic plots for the final model fit.
 Examples of these plots are shown in \autoref{fig:rgrplars}.

 ![Examples of the coefficient plot (*left*), the optimality criterion plot (*center*), and the regression diagnostic plot (*right*) for output of function `rgrplars()` in package `robustHD`.\label{fig:rgrplars}](figure_rgrplars.pdf){width=100%}